pingcap/docs/tools/pd-control.md

 >> operator add add-peer 1 2                // Add a replica of Region 1 on store 2
 >> operator remove remove-peer 1 2          // Remove a replica of Region 1 on store 2
 >> operator add transfer-leader 1 2         // Schedule the leader of Region 1 to store 2
->> operator add transfer-region 1 2 3 4     // Schedule Region 1 to store 2,3,4
+>> operator add transfer-region 1 2 3 4     // Schedule Region 1 to stores 2,3,4
 >> operator add transfer-peer 1 2 3         // Schedule the replica of Region 1 on store 2 to store 3
 >> operator add merge-region 1 2            // Merge Region 1 with Region 2
 >> operator add split-region 1              // Split Region 1 into two Regions in halves